 Voter Registration in New Mexico

-Besides becoming licensed to drive, another privilege on the road to adulthood is turning 18 and being allowed to enter a voting booth to make your own political choices.
+Besides becoming licensed to drive, another privilege on the road to adulthood is turning 18 years old and being allowed to enter a voting booth to make your own political choices.
 No more watching on the sidelines while other people choose your state and national representatives and vote on what local taxes you will pay.
 Now you can earn the "I voted" sticker.

 To sign up to vote in New Mexico, visit your local county clerk's office and fill out the voter registration form.
 You may also print out a nationalVoter Registration Application and mail it to your local county clerk or to the office of the New Mexico Secretary of State (SOS).